jbearce/new-site/CONTRIBUTING.md

  2. Use the `cd` command to navigate to this repository.
 For example, I would run `cd C:\Users\Jacob\Repositories\new-site`
  3. Install this projects dependencies with the command `npm install`

+### Configuration

+If you've forked @revxx14/new-site or @revxx14/new-site-static, and are using it for your own projects, you'll need to configure a few additional items:

+#### README

+Update the README to reflect your projects names, features, and plans.

+#### package.json

+Update the package.json to reflect your projects name, description, version, repository, and license.

+#### FTP

+IF you'd like to use the `gulp ftp` task, make sure you [download my example ftp.json](https://gist.github.com/revxx14/a04f5ba7e00b267e71e2) and add in the correct paramters for your development environment.

 ## CSS

 This project uses SCSS, a preprocessed version of CSS.
 In addition, it follows the [SMACSS methodology](http://www.smacss.com/).